 UK interest rates

-UK interest rates were cut in 2009 to try and increase economic growth after the recession of 2008/09, but there effect was limited by the difficult economic circumstances and after effects of global credit crunch.
+UK interest rates were cut in 2009 to try and increase economic growth after the recession of 2008/09, but the effect was limited by the difficult economic circumstances and after effects of the global credit crunch.

 AD/AS diagram showing effect of a cut in interest rates